mongodb-js/mongodb-schema/README.md

 ##### Numbers and Dates

-For numbers and dates, you will get a `min` and `max` value of all the documents seen.
+For numbers and dates, you will get  some statistics under the `$stats`  field, with `min` and `max` value of all the documents seen.
 Example:
 ```js
 schema([
     {"a": 2}, {"a": 8}, {"a": 1}, {"a": 7}